A paleo frittata makes for a fantastic breakfast, lunch, or dinner. It is super easy to prepare.

 You will need to make sure you have a skillet or oven proof pan for this recipe.
-If you have neither, you can transfer the cooked ingredients to a greased pie dish or similar at step 5.
-After this just add your egg mix and then bake in the oven.
+If you have neither, you can transfer the cooked ingredients to a greased pie dish in step five.
+After this, just add your egg mix and then bake in the oven.

 One of the great things with any frittata is how well it will keep refrigerated.
 If you have any leftovers, then simply wrap them up and have some frittata for lunch the next day.
-It’s great cold or reheated so make sure you don’t end up throwing out the leftovers.
+It is great cold or reheated, so make sure you do not end up throwing out the leftovers.

 Paleo Frittata Recipe